NathanJepson/WDAC-Framework/README.md

 WDAC-Framework requires PowerShell 7, and the Sqlite bundle for "Precompiled Binaries for 64-bit Windows (.NET Framework 4.6)" (provided on the Sqlite website: https://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki).
 Additionally, you will need access to the "ConfigCI" suite of PowerShell cmdlets, which is not available on Windows 10 \ Windows 11 home editions (i.e., you will need Windows 10 / Windows 11 Pro or Enterprise editions.)
 Obtaining a Sqlite database browser is highly recommended for testing or DB management.

 This module makes use of Matthew Graber's ["WDACAuditing" Powershell Module](https://github.com/mattifestation/WDACTools) to easily parse code integrity logs.
 I've created a wrapper for this module to be able to copy it to remote devices and parse WDAC event logs on remote devices.
-I've also created a wrapper for Microsoft's Get-SystemDriver cmdlet to be able to scan files (locally or remotely) and format the results to mirror the parsed event-log formats of WDACAuditing.
+I've also created a wrapper for Microsoft's `Get-SystemDriver` cmdlet to be able to scan files (locally or remotely) and format the results to mirror the parsed event-log formats of WDACAuditing.
-These parsed file-scans or Windows event logs must then be piped into "Register-WDACEvents" -- and once they are registered, you can begin to decide what file publishers, publishers, file names, certificates, or specific binaries that you trust by piping the result of Register-WDACEvents into "Approve-WDACRulesFilter".
-(Or, you can check any rules which haven't had trust set using "Approve-WDACRules").
+These parsed file-scans or Windows event logs must then be piped into `Register-WDACEvents` -- and once they are registered, you can begin to decide what file publishers, publishers, file names, certificates, or specific binaries that you trust by piping the result of `Register-WDACEvents` into `Approve-WDACRulesFilter`.
+(Or, you can check any rules which haven't had trust set using `Approve-WDACRules`).
 You have the ability to "purge" file scan or event log information from the Trust database once you've established trust at higher levels (e.g., publisher, FileName, etc.) There is the ability to create comments to be placed above WDAC rules so you can designate _why_ an app is trusted.

 Hopefully this module makes managing WDAC a lot easier for you.